Policy: Section VIII

-The college encourages all individuals to report all forms of bias, discrimination, and harassment to the Title IX Coordinator or any of the individuals listed in below.
+The college encourages all individuals to report all forms of bias, discrimination, and harassment to the Associate Vice President for Title IX & Civil Rights Compliance/Title IX Coordinator or any of the individuals listed below.
 These professionals are trained to support individuals affected by bias, discrimination, and harassment based on any measure of identity, including racism, homophobia, transphobia, sexual harassment, and sexual violence, and to coordinate with the Title IX Coordinator consistent with the college’s commitment to a safe and healthy educational and work environment.
 Title IX Team members have additional robust training in supporting those individuals reporting sexual harassment, including sexual assault, stalking, and domestic and dating violence; Bias Response Team Members are particularly attuned to issues of racism, homophobia, transphobia, and bias based upon other protected classes.

 Reports can be made in-person, via telephone, mail, or email, or using the online anonymous reporting system.
 Upon receipt of any report, including third-party reports, Title IX Coordinator, or their designee, will contact the Complainant to offer supportive measures and to provide information on how to file an formal complaint.

-Complainants should be aware that with the exception of those employees who have legally recognized confidentiality or who are listed as Confidential Support Resources in this Section VII of this policy, all college employees with responsibility for the welfare of students and all supervisors, including faculty, coaches, administrators, and residence life staff, are required to share with the Title IX Coordinator any report of discrimination or harassment, including reports of sexual assault, domestic or dating violence, and stalking, they receive or of which they become aware.
-Student employees who have responsibility for the welfare of other students, such as Junior Advisors (JAs), Residence Coordinators (RCs), and RC Team Leaders (RCTLs), are also required to report to the Title IX Coordinator any incident of which they become aware.
-More information on the reporting responsibilities of employees can be found in Section IV.
+Complainants should be aware that with the exception of those employees who have legally recognized confidentiality or who are listed as Confidential Support Resources in Section VII of this policy, all college employees with responsibility for the welfare of students and all supervisors, including faculty, coaches, administrators, and residence life staff, are required to share with the Title IX Coordinator any report of discrimination or harassment, including reports of sexual assault, domestic or dating violence, and stalking, they receive or of which they become aware.
+Student employees who have responsibility for the welfare of other students, such as Junior Advisors (JAs), Community Advisors, and Residence Life Team Leaders, are also required to report to the Title IX Coordinator any incident of which they become aware.
+More information on the reporting responsibilities of employees can be found in Section IV of this policy.

 Reports made to the Title IX Coordinator or any member of the Title IX Team or Bias Response Team constitute notice to the institution and will initiate outreach from the Title IX Coordinator or their designee.
-Other Officials with Authority include the following individuals: President; Vice President for Academic Affairs; Vice President of Campus Life; Vice President for College Advancement; Vice President for Equity and Inclusion; Vice President for Finance and Administration; Vice President for Information and Library Services; Vice President for Institutional Affairs; Vice President for Communications and Public Affairs; Dean of Admission and Financial Aid; Associate Vice President for Human Resources and Environmental Health and Safety; any Senior Associate Dean of Students; Director of Athletics; and Associate Dean of Students for Residence Life and Health Education.
+Other Officials with Authority include the following individuals: President; Vice President for Academic Affairs; Vice President of Campus Life; Vice President for College Advancement; Vice President for Communications and Public Affairs; Vice president for Enrollment; Vice President for Equity and Inclusion; Vice President for Finance and Administration; Vice President for Information and Library Services; Vice President for Institutional Affairs; Assistant Vice President for Human Resources and Environmental Health and Safety; Dean of Students; any Senior Associate Dean of Students; Director of Athletics; Human Resources Director; and Director of Residence Life and Health Education.
 Any report to an Official with Authority also constitutes notice to the institution.